 The solution to this is surprisingly simple: let’s render the first request on the server.
 Next.JS is a great framework to hook up with your React eCommerce SPA.
 With Next.JS and SSR you basically render the first page on the server and send plain HTML to the browser.
 Normal SPA mode takes over after this.
 But you get super-fast time to first meaningful render and search engines love it as they can understand the HTML and index it.

 Oh, the bonus: search engines can index all products and pages.
 This is because SSR also renders any incoming URL request as static HTML.
 Yay.

 API Performance with GraphQL

-In my experience a REST API slows your ecommerce application down.
-This is due to architectural design limitation mainly.
-With a REST API you typically have to send one request to fetch a list of resources, i.e. products.
+In my experience, a REST API slows your ecommerce application down.
+This is due to architectural design limitations mainly.
+With a REST API, you typically have to send one request to fetch a list of resources, i.e. products.
 Then send one request for each of the product resources to fetch the product information.
 Worst case a list of 10 products could lead to 11 API calls!
 This is horrible in terms of performance.

 GraphQL is designed to solve exactly this.
 One query to fetch the product data you need and only this.
 With GraphQL you have a simple to understand query language to fetch a deep tree of content.
 Since you can choose exactly what data to transfer in each query you also optimize data transfer time.

 Fast GraphQL API Performance is Good for SEO